Find Cheap Homeowners Insurance Quotes in Your Area

-However, there are a lot of limitations to what NFIP-backed flood insurance will cover, both in terms of the type of item covered and what the cause of the damage is.
+However, NFIP-backed flood insurance has a number of coverage limitations, both in terms of the type of item covered and what the cause of the damage is.

 Things not covered by NFIP flood insurance include:

-- Damage caused by earth movement, even if it's as a result of flooding
+- Damage caused by earth movement, even if it's a result of flooding.

-- Damage to the actual land you live on, such as from erosion
+- Damage to the land you live on, such as from erosion.

 - Damage to cars, currency or anything that is outside, like swimming pools or fences.

 - Finished basements and any personal property kept in the basement.